dwatteau/scummtr/FAQ.md

 ### Is this tool part of ScummVM?

-No, but I also make some contributions to ScummVM.
+No, but I also make some contributions to ScummVM, from time to time.

 ### Is this an official tool?